Soheil Abedian

 Soheil Abedian (b.
-1949) is a Persian-Australian property developer notable for co-founding the Sunland Group and his philanthropy efforts.
+1949) is an Iranian-born Australian property developer notable for co-founding the Sunland Group and his philanthropy efforts.
 He has been awarded a Centenary Medal of Australia, been named the QCF Philanthropist of the year, presented with the Keys to the City of the Gold Coast, and awarded an Order of Australia Medal.
 He has also been involved in some controversies, being named in a Queensland Crime and Misconduct Commission report into Gold Coast Council elections and described as a consistently uncooperative witness in a Victorian Supreme Court case involving the Sunland Group.

 Biography

 Establishment on the Gold Coast

 Abedian was born in Khoramabad, Iran, in 1949 into a middle class family.
-As of 1970 he had moved to Austria where he had his first child and studied at the University of Graz graduating with a Masters Degree in Architecture in 1979.
+As of 1970 he had moved to Austria where he had his first child and studied at the University of Graz graduating with a master's degree in architecture in 1979.
 In 1980 he went on holiday to Brisbane, Australia, and decided to make a trip to the Gold Coast during his visit and after returning to Austria he immediately made arrangements to immigrate to the city with his family.
 They arrived in 1981 with Abedian initially starting a business selling carpets with his brother Sep.
 Initially he intended to practice as an architect however he was not able to practice in Australia without undertaking further study.

 In 1983 Abedian founded the Sunland Group company with his friend Foad Fathi and they began constructing luxury homes.
 The company quickly became successful, developing a luxury villa project in 1986 and its first high-rise development in 1987, and in 1992 it began a $2.5 million project constructing luxury homes at a waterfront estate on the Gold Coast, and in 1995 it became a publicly listed company registered with the Australian Securities Exchange.
 By 1997 Sunland was the largest developer on the Gold Coast, however it had a small public profile as Abedian had avoided media coverage and not prioritized public relations.
 As of 1997 development sites had become scarce in Surfers Paradise and Abedian announced he was pursuing development outside of the Gold Coast.

 In 1997 Abedian decided to develop a luxury hotel themed around the fashion brand Versace and he secured a meeting with Gianni Versace himself although Versace was murdered before the meeting could take place.
 In August 1998 Abedian and his son, Sahba, met with Santo Versace in Milan and secured an agreement to build a Versace Hotel on the Gold Coast, although in August 1999 Abedian visited the United States and met with the Mayor of Miami to earmark potential sites for the Hotel.
 The Hotel was completed on the Gold Coast in September 2000 and opened at the same time as the opening of the Sydney Olympic Games on September 15.